Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

 \subsection{Local cluster-based network model}

-Once the domain is partitioned, a cluster-based network model~\citep{LiH2021jfm} is built for each subdomain.
-The methodology follows the steps of the original paper, i.e., (1) clustering of the snapshots, (2) computation of the direct transition probability matrix and the transition time matrix.
-Note that in this section, clustering corresponds to a partitioning of the snapshots, namely, extracting subsequences of snapshots based on their similarities.
+Once the domain is partitioned, a \ac{CNM}~\citep{LiH2021jfm} is built for each subdomain.
+The methodology follows the steps of the original paper, i.e., (1) temporal clustering of the snapshots, (2) computation of the direct transition probability matrix, $\bm{Q}$, and the transition time matrix, $\bm{T}$.
+Note that in this section, clustering corresponds to a partitioning of the snapshots, namely, extracting clusters of snapshots based on their similarities.
 In this context, the observations are the snapshots and the features are the $u$ and $v$ components of the velocity at each point of the subdomain.
-In short, the data is viewed as $N_t$ observations with $2\times N_{s,i}$ features each, where $N_{s,i}$ is the number of points in subdomain $i$.
+In short, the data is viewed as $N_t$ observations with $2\times N_{s,i}$ features each, where $N_{s,i}$ is the number of points in subdomain $\mathcal{D}_i$.

 Based on this description of the data, clustering is performed in the same way as in \S\ref{Sec:SpatialAnalysis}.
 The metric between two snapshots $\bm{u}$ and $\bm{v}$ is then based on the inner product defined on the Hilbert space $\mathcal{L}^2(\mathcal{D}_i)$ of square-integrable vector fields in the domain $\mathcal{D}_i$,